ayanalamMOON/Time-Table-Generotor-Final/docs/Frontend.md

 ### `RoleBasedAccessControl.jsx`

 The `RoleBasedAccessControl.jsx` component provides an interface for managing role-based access control.
 It allows administrators to assign roles and permissions to users.

+### `AnalyticsReporting.jsx`

+The `AnalyticsReporting.jsx` component provides visualizations for the analytics data, such as charts and graphs.
+It also allows users to export analytics reports in various formats, such as PDF or Excel.

+### `CalendarIntegration.jsx`

+The `CalendarIntegration.jsx` component integrates a calendar view to visualize the timetable.
+It allows users to sync schedules with different calendar types, such as Google Calendar and Microsoft Outlook.

+### `CollaborationFeatures.jsx`

+The `CollaborationFeatures.jsx` component provides real-time collaboration features, allowing multiple users to work on the same timetable simultaneously.
+It includes functionalities for adding comments and saving versions.